monix/monix-bio/docs/src/mdoc/overview/errorhandling.md

   def callNumberService(i: Int): UIO[Int] = numberService(i).onErrorHandleWith {
 ```

-Similar approach is often used with single parameter effects in combination with `Either` or `EitherT`, that is:
+A similar approach is often used with single parameter effects in combination with `Either` or `EitherT`, that is:

 ```scala
 def numberService(i: Int): IO[Either[NumberServiceErrors, Int]]